raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Bridge=br0
 ```

-*Note* The access point software will add the wireless interface wlan0 to the bridge when the service starts.
-There is no need to create a file for the wireless interface.
+**Note:** The access point software will add the wireless interface `wlan0` to the bridge when the service starts.
+There is no need to create a file for it.
+This situation is particular to WiFi network interfaces.

 ### Configure DHCP networking (dhcpcd)